nhselect/step1-training/content/user-guide/learner/04-learning-contract/requesting-supervisor-confirmation-of-the-learning-contract/index.md

 3. **Select which Supervisor** (from your Manage supervisor list) you would like to confirm the proficiency and select **Next​**

-   * I﻿f you cannot see the Supervisor you want, you can add them here (ADD LINK)
+   * If you cannot see the Supervisor you want, you can add them here (ADD LINK)

 ![](/img/l_learning-contract_7_n.png)